djygithub/gratuities/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough

-Here is  a walkthrough of implemented user stories:
 ![video walkthru](http://davidjyoung.com/cmg/tippy3.gif)

 GIF created with [Camtasia3](https://www.techsmith.com/).